PranavGove/Civil-Registry-System/README.md

 );

-4.go to folder named www on your system inside wamp64 folder usually located at C:\wamp64\www\ and create folder named "civil_registry" inside this create folder named "uploads" and now open civil_registry folder in vs code now copy the following command :
+4.go to folder named www on your system inside wamp64 folder usually located at C:\wamp64\www\ and create folder named "civil_registry" inside this create folder named "uploads" and now open civil_registry folder in vs code now copy the following command and paste in terminal of vs code:

 git clone https://github.com/PranavGove/Civil-Registry-System.git

 5.open your browser and paste this

 http://localhost:80/civil_registry

 THAT'S IT !